jaridi-abdel/JobDistiller/README.md

 # JobDistiller
-A library for extracting structured data from HTML pages
+A library for extracting structured data from HTML pages using Machine Learning